+Swiss-EU parliamentary exchange group meets in Bern - SWI swissinfo.ch

-Swiss-EU parliamentary exchange group wraps up talks in Bern
+Swiss-EU parliamentary exchange group meets in Bern

-At a meeting on Thursday and Friday, Swiss parliamentarians and counterparts from the European Parliament were unable to reach an agreement on a draft negotiating mandate for future relations between Switzerland and the EU.
+At a meeting on Thursday and Friday, Swiss parliamentarians and their counterparts from the European Parliament were unable to reach a clear agreement on a draft negotiating mandate for future relations between Switzerland and the EU.

-A majority of participants at the exchange were in favour of opening negotiations as soon as possible, the Swiss parliamentary services announced on Friday evening.
+A majority of participants at the exchange were however in favour of opening negotiations as soon as possible, the Swiss parliamentary services announced on Friday evening.

 It is in the common interest of Switzerland and the EU to establish relations on a new basis, the services said.